daolympus/daolympus-docs/docs/protocol-internals/initial-network-state.md

 * **OHM distribution**

-  Every time someone purchases a bond, the proceed will go to the [Olympus treasury](https://docs.olympusdao.finance/references/contracts#treasury).
+  Every time someone purchases a bond, the proceed will go to the [Daolympus treasury](https://docs.olympusdao.finance/references/contracts#treasury).
 A corresponding amount of OHM will be minted and distributed to three parties:

   * Bonder